wiheto/teneto/docs/tutorial/TenetoBIDS.rst

 Teneto can do the following preprocessing steps.

 1. Remove confounds (e.g. global signal, movement, framewise displacement).
-2. Exclude subjects that have too much of a specified  confound.
+2. Exclude files that exceed a certain confound.
-3. Remove time-points or simulation removed time-points that have too much of a specified confound.
+3. Remove time-points that have too much of a specified confound.
 4. Make regions of interest from a parcellation.
 5. Manually set bad files or bad subjects